 - Analytics Portfolio – A team which analyzes data at the regional/facility level collected from the province and to support performance management across different regions within Ontario.
 It also generates and provides standardized reports (ex: program participation/follow-up) to local facilities.

-- Quality Management Partnership – A team which collaborates with physicians and surgeons in Ontario to expand the screening program to other areas beyond cancer (ex: imaging for breast can be used to detect not only cancer but also other diseases).
+- In addition, there is the Quality Management Partnership – A team which collaborates with the College of Physicians and Surgeons of Ontario (CPSO) enhance the quality of care, increase the consistency in the quality of care provided across facilities and improve public confidence by increasing accountability and transparency. to other areas beyond cancer (ex: imaging for breast can be used to detect not only cancer but also other diseases).

 Organization skills are very critical as there are lots of meetings to schedule, items to remember, and documents to approve.
 People management skills are also very important.
 Directors by definition are middle management, we are the buffer between executives and our teams.
 We need to ensure that our teams are adequately resourced to perform the required tasks, as well as managing “up” with president or CEO to ensure that the directions they provide are met.
 Strong leadership skill: try to get to know everyone in your team, which can be quite challenging but also very rewarding.
 It’s also key to maintain a good relationship with the stakeholders, such as clinicians, as we work very closely with them to execute our programs.

 What are the most attractive and challenging aspects about your job??